hires/RadioProjects/README.md

 In 2020 due to stay-at-home orders, etc. several local ham clubs started hosting online meetings, so I decided to join and participate in the meetings.
-I made some friends through the groups and started to get more interested in radio.
+I made some friends through the groups and started to get a renewed interest in radio.
 I am now focused on learning RF theory and design as a way to improve my skills as an electronics designer.